Pete Buttigieg Explains His Agenda For Black Voters

 Buttigieg made sure to emphasize a different message at the conference, using the phrase "black lives matter" in his speech.

-He also addressed the incident speaking to reporters after his speech.
+He also addressed the incident when speaking to reporters after his speech.

-"What I did not understand at that time was that that phrase just early into mid- especially 2015 was coming to be viewed as a sort of counter slogan to Black Lives Matter," Buttigieg said.
+"What I did not understand at that time was that that phrase just early into mid- especially 2015 was coming to be viewed as a sort of counterslogan to Black Lives Matter," Buttigieg said.
 He later added, "Since learning about how that phrase was being used to push back on that activism, I stopped using it in that context."

 In addition, Buttigieg's economic record in South Bend may give some voters pause.
 One 2017 report found substantial racial economic gaps in the city that mirror those nationwide — much lower black homeownership rates and annual incomes than there are for whites, for example.
 In an interview with NPR, Buttigieg said that he hopes to alleviate that via an array of initiatives, like boosting minority entrepreneurship.